Lemon-Chad/jpizza-docs/source/flib.md

 - `send<msg>` - Sends the server the given message.
 - `sendBytes<msg>` - Sends the server the given message.
 - `recv` - Recieves data from the server.
+- `recvBytes<length>` - Recieves data from the server of the given length.
-- `recvBytes` - Recieves data from the server.
+- `recvAllBytes` - Recieves data from the server.
 - `close` - Closes the connection.